Educational Teachers

 (√) What should I do if my student meets any of the criteria on the checklist?

 You can also call the Feldenkrais® Guild to get more information, or email us for a consultation.
-If the symptoms in the student are severe, you would want a team that consists of a development specialist, doctor, Feldenkrais® practitioner, and counselor.
-With scores of 12 or higher, get the student into a developmental movement program (such as the “Tutu’s and Me” program).
-These types of movement classes may help dance, yoga games, or tumbling.
+If the symptoms in the student are severe, assemble a team.
+The team should consist of a development specialist, doctor, Feldenkrais® practitioner, and counselor.
+If the student’s scores are 12 or higher, enroll them in a developmental movement program.
+Consider options such as the Tutu’s and Me federal program.
+These types of movement classes may help: martial arts, dance, yoga games, gymnastics, or tumbling.
 It is important to address the issue as soon as possible.

 (√) What does movement have to do with emotional and mental behavior?